We love digital 0330 353 0300

 This will redirect the domain.

-Double-check that the domain names are correct when implementing a permanent 301 redirect, and then double-check them again.
-Once implemented test that the redirect is working properly, and make sure that you refresh the page several times to ensure you are not viewing a cached page.
+Ensure that the domain names are correct when implementing a permanent 301 redirect, and then double-check them again.
+Once implemented, test that the redirect is working properly, and make sure that you refresh the page several times to ensure you are not viewing a cached page.
 The reason this is vital is that using IIS incorrectly could result in your website being brought down.

-Canonical tags can be incredibly useful for solving a number of different SEO issues – just ensure that they’re being used in the right way, and for the right reasons.
-Not every website needs to use canonical tags
+Canonical tags are incredibly useful for solving a number of different SEO issues – just ensure that they’re being used in the right way, and for the right reasons.
+Not every website needs to use canonical tags.

 Audit existing canonical tags on a regular basis to make sure they are having the desired effect, and that the pages actually need to exist in the first instance.
 Also, make sure that you regularly check any cannibalisation issues on your site that could be solved with canonical tags.